Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 20.34.42 UTC
+- WIB: Senin, 6 Oktober 2025 21.28.36 UTC
-- WITA: Senin, 6 Oktober 2025 21.34.42 UTC
+- WITA: Senin, 6 Oktober 2025 22.28.36 UTC
-- WIT: Senin, 6 Oktober 2025 22.34.42 UTC
+- WIT: Senin, 6 Oktober 2025 23.28.36 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: funny
+Kategori: friendship